Shi arrangements restricted to Weyl cones: Introduction and main results

 \end{thm}

 The next results follow immediately from the above.
 We state them here, as they interpret and generalize previously-studied combinatorial properties of Shi arrangements.
-The \Dfn{Poincar\'{e} polynomial} of the cone $wC$ is
+The \Dfn{Poincar\'{e} polynomial} of the cone\footnote{Although we give a combinatorial description here, this really is the Poincaré polynomial of a topological space.
+The space is described in \cite[Theorem 1.1]{dbpw} and the connection to posets is described in \cite[Main Theorem]{dorpalenbarry}.} $wC$ is